DeanHazineh/DFlat-tensorflow/readme.md

 - A community driven, maintained framework for rendering and end-to-end design

 ## Usage and Documentation:
 For usage and documentation, a readthedocs page is in active development.

-An example for inverse design is provided in `DFlat/examples/`.
-Additional examples will be provided in the future.
+Examples for inverse design are provided in `DFlat/examples/`.
+Additional examples will be provided in the future (we welcome community made examples).

 For developers and researchers,
 - a script to train neural models can be found in `DFlat/dflat/neural_optical_layer/core/runtraining_neural_models.py`
 - a script to build a cell library using RCWA_TF can be found in `DFlat/dflat/cell_library_generation/generate_cell_library.py`

-## Installation:
+## (A) Install and run locally:
-To use DFlat, first download the repository:
+To use DFlat on your own machine, first download the repository:
 ```
 git clone https://github.com/DeanHazineh/DFlat
 ```